 From the beginning of pharmacotherapy to the present day, a huge number of drugs and substances with potential therapeutic effects have been developed.
-Since ancient times, products of natural origin, such as plants or animal products, have been used.
-With the advancement of science and the development of chemistry, the isolation of chemical compounds or their mixtures began.
-Even to this day, the searches for new drug-like substances often involve their discovery in natural sources.
-However, the main source of new potential drugs is their synthesis and development of previously unknown substances.
-Often these are modifications of already known drugs or molecules of natural origin to improve their therapeutic parameters, thus increasing their potential for treatment.
+Since ancient times, products of natural origin, such as plants or animal products, have been used and even to this day, the search for new drug-like substances often involves their discovery in natural sources.
+With the advancement of science and the development of chemistry, the isolation of chemical compounds or their mixtures began and now the main source of new potential drugs is their synthesis and the development of previously unknown substances.
+Often these are modifications of already known drugs or molecules of natural origin used to improve their therapeutic parameters, thus increasing their potential for application in treatment.

 One of the strategies for finding new original drugs is to introduce new substituents into the molecule of an already known, studied drug.
 Substitution of new functional groups is always associated with a change in pharmacodynamic and pharmacokinetic properties.
-New moieties in the molecule often lead to an increase in therapeutic activity, reduction or complete elimination of side effects.
+New moieties in the molecule often lead to an increase in therapeutic activity as well as the reduction or complete elimination of side effects.
 Very often halogens are introduced into the structure of a drug.
-Excluding extended substituents and focusing on the percentage of individual atoms in the molecules of registered drugs, the FDA presented the following statistics [1].
+Excluding extended substituents and focusing on the percentage of individual atoms in the molecules of registered drugs, the FDA presented the following statistics (Figure 1) [1].

 It can be deduced from the diagram that halogens present the majority of structural modifications and are often chosen as a strategy for finding new therapeutics.
-Speaking of bromine, a relatively low level of interest among researchers is apparent compared to chlorine and fluorine.
+On the subject of bromine, a relatively low level of interest among researchers is apparent compared to chlorine and fluorine.
 Nonetheless, the element appears among the top five heteroatoms in drugs used in disorders of the nervous, sensory and respiratory systems.
 This demonstrates its potential to pass through biological barriers including blood-brain (this subject will be expanded upon in later sections of the article).
-The history of bromine in medicine begins with ancient times.
+The history of bromine in medicine begins centuries ago.